 Snorkeling directly from the beach is possible in Frigate Bay, but the experience will rarely be as good as if you were to go out to deeper waters.
 Signing up for a snorkeling tour with a dive shop or tour operator is the recommended course of action, but you can also plan for a day of sailing with stops at popular snorkeling stops as well.

-If you're ready to explore what's below the surface you should consider a visit to Frigate Bay South.
+If you're looking forward to exploring below the water's surface you might enjoy Frigate Bay South.
 A beach of soft sand leads out to calm Caribbean waters that are great for snorkeling thanks to a narrow reef that an abundance of sea life call home.
 Here, you can expect to see eels, lobsters, and turtles in addition to the colorful reef fish.
 This snorkeling site is located in southern Frigate Bay.

-is another place you might enjoy.
+is another snorkeling spot you might enjoy.
 The underwater world off the coast of this tiny island is impressive, filled with colorful corals, schools upon schools of tropical fish, and stingrays as well.

-A fourth place to go snorkeling is.
+A fourth place where you can go snorkeling is.
 Though it is on the Atlantic side of the island and the waves can be rough, if you make sure to pay close attention to water conditions, this beach can be great for snorkeling.
 You can swim out to the reef from the beach and glimpse colorful coral and fish -- though seaweed can get in the way at times.
-If you want to experience it for yourself, you'll find this site located a short distance away Southeast of central Frigate Bay.
+If you want to experience it for yourself, you'll find this site situated a short distance away Southeast of central Frigate Bay.